 Choo Ha Cenote

-There are three different ruins within ten minutes of Coba, but I recommend spending your time at Choo Ha.
+There are three different cenotes within ten minutes of Coba, but I recommend spending your time at Cenote Choo Ha.
 You’ll need to descend a long flight of stairs deep into the cave to reach this cenote.
 Unlike the super popular cenotes closer to Tulum, this one is a bit more off-the-beaten path, especially if you arrive early in the day.
 We were able to swim around for a full hour without any other people arriving!

 Azulik Uh May